Skip to main content

 • Farmers market sites

-Check with your SFSP program specialist for guidance if you are interested in establishing any of these site types.
+Check with your SFSP Program Specialist for guidance if you are interested in establishing any of these site types.

-When sponsors have chosen their prospective sites, they must notify their local health department in writing of all prospective site locations and arrange for prompt and regular trash removal..
+When sponsors have chosen their prospective sites, they must notify their local health department in writing of all prospective site locations and arrange for prompt and regular trash removal.

 Sponsors have a choice of either having their summer meals vended, or preparing the meals themselves, or both.
 The following explains these choices.

 This sponsor type prepares their own meals to serve and does not contract with a food service management company (FSMC) for unitized meals (with or without milk) or for management services.
 Sponsors that choose this option have maximum control over the quality of preparation and related expenses.
-Self-prep sponsors also receive the higher administrative reimbursement rate.
+Self-prep sponsors also receive the higher reimbursement rate.

 For those sponsors choosing the self-prep option, a valid kitchen permit must be obtained from the sponsor’s county environmental health department.